bfahm/Fittset/README.md

 # Fittset
 ### Training companion and note taking application.
+An android application for saving data about your workout in a stylish and intuitive way instead of using a regular note taking application.

+**Currently:** the application supports all the CRUD operations and can sort exercises depending on muscle group only.
+Custom Routines to be added in the next update.

-Application is still under construnction and further additions.
+*Application is still under construction and further additions.*

-### Next Target(s) - in the next master merge:
+#### Next Target(s) - in the next master merge:

  - Keep log of all exercises inserted/updated in a new table for later usage of statistical graphs and workout history